uwescience/reproducible/goals.md

  - To increase access to and usability of research products by other researchers.

- - to facilitate paradigms shifs as ground-breaking research leads to profound scrutiny
+ - To facilitate the more rapid adoption of ground-breaking research (which normally requires greater scrutiny).

  - To use the DSE as a test bed for developing and promoting tools and cultural changes across a broad spectrum of academic disciplines.